awm4j/Asiph-Game/README.md

 The Asiph Game
 ==========

-:children_crossing: An education game for the koding hackathon. :school_satchel: :school:
+:children_crossing: An educational HTML 5 game for the koding hack-a-thon. :school_satchel:

 Introduction
 =======